Causes of Poverty in Africa: Lost Continent or Land of Opportunities?

-Excluding the African continent from the world
+Excluding Africa from the rest of the world

 In fact, there has been some growth since 1995 but it's been mostly in the very new services sector so it created only a few jobs whereas manufacturing and agriculture could have done much better.

 As the British prime minister declared in 2001 African poverty is "a scar on the conscience of the world".
 In recent years, globalization and technological inflation have made it only worse.
 It only helped further excluding the continent and widening the gaps with the rest of the world.